-To clear some of the mist, we spoke to dermatologists on our platform and here’s what we learnt.
+To clear some of the mist, we spoke to dermatologists on our platform, and here’s what we learned.

-Cosmetics are the most commonly used products and can only be applied externally on one’s skin.
-They are incapable of penetrating the dermal-epidermal joining, which is the area between the epidermis and dermis.
+Everyone is familiar with cosmetics to a certain level.
+It is exclusively meant for external uses and does not penetrate the deeper layer of skin.
+It usually sits on the top layer of skin.
 But they can clean, maintain, protect, make fragrant and improve the appearance of the skin.
 When it comes to cosmetics, it is easy to fall into marketing traps and buy something that may not suit your skin.
 One thus needs to be extra careful in testing and sampling cosmetics.

 Over-the-counter / Drugstore Products

 Most skin care products available in the market come within this category.
-The local drugstores, departmental stores and supermarkets are where these can be found commonly.
-Ranging from cheap to economical to costly, these over-the-counter (OTC) skincare products carry within them a similar concentration of ingredients.
-They are designed to address the popular skin concerns and do not contain active compounds.
-Instead, they have fragrances, preservatives, and inactive compounds.
-Many of the OTC products might claim to have peptides, vitamin C, retinol or antioxidants in them, but the concentration is so insignificant that it doesn’t make much of a difference to one’s skin.
-These are mild products meant to mainly soothe disorders and heal surface ailments of the skin.
-Some of the popular products in this category are those manufactured by Forest Essentials, Kama and Plum.
+Your local drugstores or departmental stores generally have these products.
+It can range from affordable to luxury price tags.
+Yet, the composition of OTC skincare products is similar across the range.
+Topical products address prevalent skin concerns and do not contain active compounds.
+Instead, they contain fragrances, preservatives, and inactive compounds, making them stable for longer.
+Many OTC products claim to have peptides, vitamin C, retinol, or antioxidants.
+But the concentration is so insignificant that it doesn’t make much difference to one’s skin.
+These are mild products meant to slow down concerns.
+Or heal surface ailments of the skin.
+Some popular products in this category are those manufactured by Forest Essentials, Kama, and Plum.

 Summing It Up

 Proper skin care leads to positive treatment outcomes.
-However, for the right skincare regimen, one needs to be appropriately advised on drugstore, OTC or cosmeceutical products as erroneous usage can lead to unpleasant and unintended consequences, which might prove irreversible in certain cases.
-Consider getting an expert’s assessment of your skin type and suitable products for routine care and treatment of conditions, if any.
+But, it would help if you got a dermatologist consultation to build the appropriate skincare regimen.
+Unsupervised usage of OTC or cosmeceutical products can lead to unintended consequences.
+And it might prove irreversible in some instances.
+It would be best to consider getting a doctor’s assessment to find suitable products.
+Even for routine care and treatment of conditions, if any.